Lasse Vigen Christensen: Silkeborg

 On 7 February 2023, Vigen signed a five-month contract with Danish Superliga club Silkeborg, joining the club on a free transfer.
+Vigen left Silkeborg at the end of the season, as his contract expired.

+ADO Den Haag

+On 4 September 2023, Vigen signed a two-year contract with Eerste Divisie club ADO Den Haag, joining the club on a free transfer.
+He was released from his contract by mutual consent on 4 February 2025.

+Esbjerg fB

+On February 25, 2025, Vigen returned to his childhood club, Danish 1st Division side Esbjerg fB, on a deal until 2027.

 International career

-Christensen previously represented Denmark levels.
+Christensen previously represented Denmark at youth levels.
 In August 2013, Christensen was called up by Denmark U21 for the first time.
-He scored his Denmark U21 debut on 10 September 2013, in a 2-2 draw against Slovenia U21.
+He scored his Denmark U21 debut on 10 September 2013, in a 2–2 draw against Slovenia U21.
 For the next two years, Christensen scored a brace on two occasions against Estonia U21 and Russia U21.
 He was then given a captain armband for the match against Germany U21 on 3 September 2015, in a 2–1 defeat.

 In May 2016, Christensen expressed interest to be called up into the squad for Denmark at the 2016 Olympic Games in Rio de Janeiro.
 It came after when he was called by the national team.
 However, manager Slaviša Jokanović prevented this from happening, and told Christensen that "the club's needs were greater than his country's" and left Christensen disappointed.

 In June 2015, Christensen was called up by the senior team for the first team and appeared as an unused substitute against Montenegro soon after.